mancej/ecs-flapping-container-detector/README.md

 User may then suppress the alarm
 ![Suppression Options](/docs/images/SuppressDropdown.png?raw=true "Suppression Options")

-User must accept confirmation dialog
+User must accept confirmation dialog (this text is configurable)
 ![Confirmation](/docs/images/ConfirmationModal.png?raw=true "Confirmation")

 Channel is updated with the user's confirmation